llama-nl/VirtualSteering/README.md

 ### Properties
 You can customize the steering wheel's behavior by adjusting the following properties in the Inspector:

-rotation_limit: The maximum rotation limit in degrees.
+**rotation_limit**: The maximum rotation limit in degrees.
 The wheel will not rotate beyond this value in either direction.
 (Default: 180)

-output_limit: The maximum rotation in degrees that will be returned as an output.
+**output_limit**: The maximum rotation in degrees that will be returned as an output.
 This value is used to scale the output to the -1 to 1 range.
 (Default: 60)

-wheel_sensitivity: A factor that determines how much the wheel rotates in response to a drag gesture.
+**wheel_sensitivity**: A factor that determines how much the wheel rotates in response to a drag gesture.
 (Default: 12, Range: 1 to 20)

-wheel_return_speed: A speed factor for how quickly the wheel returns to its center position when released.
+**wheel_return_speed**: A speed factor for how quickly the wheel returns to its center position when released.
 A smaller value means a faster return.
 (Default: 0.2, Range: 0.1 to 1)

-Contributing
+### Contributing
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.